-(n) New York City 30-Minute Reserves: For quantities of Operating Reserves meeting the New York City 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement, the price on the New York City 30-Minute Reserves demand curve shall be $25/MW.
+(n) New York City 30-Minute Reserves: For quantities of Operating Reserves meeting the New York City 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement minus any Supplemental Reserves component of the target level for New York City 30-Minute Reserves, the price on the New York City 30-Minute Reserves demand curve shall be $25/MW.
+For quantities of Operating Reserves meeting the New York City 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement but exceed the target level for that locational requirement minus any Supplemental Reserves component of the target level for New York City 30-Minute Reserves, the price on the New York City 30-Minute Reserves demand curve shall be $10/MW.
 For all other quantities, the price on the New York City 30-Minute Reserves demand curve shall be $0/MW.

-During each real-time interval that the ISO has established a Scarcity Reserve Requirement in the Real-Time Market for which the pricing rules established in Section 15.4.6.1.1(a)(iv) of this Rate Schedule apply, the applicable Operating Reserves demand curve for New York City 30-Minute Reserves shall be as follows: For quantities of Operating Reserves meeting the New York City 30-Minute Reserves locational requirement target level plus the Scarcity Reserve Requirement (“N.Y.C. scarcity target level”) that are less than or equal to the N.Y.C. scarcity target level minus an amount equal to the New York City 30-Minute Reserves locational requirement target, the price on the New York City 30-Minute Reserves demand curve shall be $500/MW.
-For the quantities of Operating Reserves meeting the N.Y.C. scarcity target level that are less than or equal to the N.Y.C. scarcity target level but exceed the N.Y.C. scarcity target level minus an amount equal to the New York City 30-Minute Reserves locational requirement target level, the price on the New York City 30-Minute Reserves demand curve shall be $25/MW.
+During each real-time interval that the ISO has established a Scarcity Reserve Requirement in the Real-Time Market for which the pricing rules established in Section 15.4.6.1.1(a)(iv) of this Rate Schedule apply, the applicable Operating Reserves demand curve for New York City 30-Minute Reserves shall be as follows: For quantities of Operating Reserves meeting the New York City 30-Minute Reserves locational requirement target level plus the greater of: (a) zero; and (b) an amount equal to the Scarcity Reserve Requirement minus any Supplemental Reserves component of the target level for the New York City 30-Minute Reserves locational requirement (“N.Y.C. scarcity target level”) that are less than or equal to: (1) the N.Y.C. scarcity target level; minus (2) an amount equal to: (i) the New York City scarcity target level; minus (ii) the Scarcity Reserve Requirement, the price on the New York City 30-Minute Reserves demand curve shall be $500/MW.
+For the quantities of Operating Reserves meeting the N.Y.C. scarcity target level that (i) are less than or equal to the N.Y.C. scarcity target level minus the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the New York City 30-Minute Reserves locational requirement minus the Scarcity Reserve Requirement, but (ii) exceed the N.Y.C. scarcity target level minus an amount equal to: (a) the New York scarcity target level; minus (b) the Scarcity Reserve Requirement, the price on the New York City 30-Minute Reserves demand curve shall be $25/MW.
+For quantities of Operating Reserves meeting the N.Y.C. scarcity target level that are less than or equal to the N.Y.C. scarcity target level but exceed the N.Y.C. scarcity target level minus the greater of: (a) zero; and (b) an amount equal to any Supplemental Reserves component of the target level for the New York City 30-Minute Reserves locational requirement minus the Scarcity Reserve Requirement, the price on the New York City 30-Minute Reserves demand curve shall be $10/MW.
 For all other quantities, the price on the New York City 30-Minute Reserves demand curve shall be $0/MW.